Lighting the Way for Student Success

 The CABE/CAPSS Convention provides Connecticut board of education members and superintendents the opportunity to acquire knowledge through general sessions and workshops that can help them prepare students to be successful in the 21st Century.
 Attend the Convention and experience a day focused on student growth.
-Hear from top-level education thought leaders on the latest educational initiatives, celebrate Connecticut's talented students, network with school leaders from throughout the State.
-More Information.
+Hear from top-level education thought leaders on the latest educational initiatives, celebrate Connecticut's talented students, and network with school leaders from throughout the State.

-Registration is Now Open
+Registration is Now Open!

 - Agenda